-In the professional sales services segment, we sell GEHC diagnostic imaging products to our assigned market through a nationwide team of approximately 65 sales employees led by an executive team and nine regional managers who report to the President of VasoHealthcare.
+In the professional sales services segment, we sell GEHC diagnostic imaging products to our assigned market through a nationwide team of approximately 65 sales employees led by several regional managers and an executive team who report to the President of VasoHealthcare.
 The operation is also supported by in-house administrative, analytic and other support staff, as well as applicable GEHC employees.

 The equipment segment is under the direct supervision of the CEO of the Company.
 Sales and marketing efforts in the domestic market are led by a Vice President of national sales and service at Vasomedical Solutions, and the managers of our China subsidiaries are in charge of the development and production of all our proprietary products and marketing and sales in the international markets.
-We have marketed our EECP[®] systems internationally through distributors, including VSK Medical, in various countries throughout Europe, the Middle East, Africa, Asia and Latin America.
-We sell our Biox[TM] series and other products in China by a group of sales managers as well as through distributors covering various regions of China and other international geographies.
+We sell our BioxTM series and other products in China by a group of sales managers as well as through distributors covering various regions of China and other international geographies.